Every James Bond Movie Ranked—From Worst to Best

 Moonraker is the ultimate “guilty pleasure” of the James Bond franchise.
 The plot is an uninspired rehashing of The Spy Who Loved Me (released a mere two years previously); the final act consists of a laser gun battle—in space; and memorably scary metal-mouthed baddie Jaws (another repeat from The Spy Who Loved Me) gets made-over as a lovable softie.
 But somehow, in spite of these weaknesses (or perhaps because of them), Moonraker… Works.
 The production values and musical score are as over-the-top as the story, achieving a weird kind of balance that makes for the perfect mindless popcorn movie.
 (Even if you know it’s crap.)

 9. Goldeneye (1995)

 Pierce Brosnan hits the ground running in his debut as 007.
 Frankly, it’s the part he was born to play—something he reportedly would have done a decade earlier, if it weren’t for his commitments to TV’s Remington Steele.
 Charming, confident and totally in-control, Brosnan’s James Bond banishes the dreary Dalton in favour of non-stop action, sparkling dialogue and a refreshingly straightforward plot.
-Too bad he peaked early—his following three entries are relegated to the bottom-third of this list.
+Too bad he peaked early with Goldeneye—his subsequent three entries are relegated to the bottom-quarter of this list.